Capable but Exhausted: The Hidden Burnout of Confusing Capability with Capacity

 Further Reading

-If this distinction between capacity and capability resonates with you, I highly recommend Women Who Work Too Much by Tamu Thomas.
+If this distinction between capacity and capability resonates with you, I highly recommend Women Who Work Too Much by Tamu Thomas (affiliate link).
 It’s a beautifully written guide to breaking cycles of overfunctioning and returning to wholeness.

 Next